geekyinsights/technical-writing/pages/refactor/index.md

 import pandas as pd
 import matplotlib.pyplot as plt
 ```
-Now you will import your data.
+Now the following code you will import your data.

 ```py
 from joblib import dump, load
 ```
-As you will be using the Random Forest Model the RandomForestRegressor from scikit-learn also needs to be imported.
+Since you will be using the Random Forest Model the RandomForestRegressor from scikit-learn also needs to be imported.

 ```py
 from sklearn.ensemble import RandomForestRegressor
 ```
-The purpose of a Random Forest Model is to predict the most likely value to place in missing data.
-Therefore, you need to import PredictionErrorDisplay and make_column_selector so that you can more precisely predict the values for the missing data.
+The purpose of a Random Forest Model is to predict the most likely value to put in the places where there is missing data.
+Therefore, usng the following code, you need to import PredictionErrorDisplay and make_column_selector so that you can more precisely predict the values for the missing data.

 ```py
 from sklearn.metrics import PredictionErrorDisplay from sklearn.compose import make_column_selector
 ```
-Next you will need to import the OrdinalEncoder and the SimpleImputer.
+Next, you will need to import the OrdinalEncoder and the SimpleImputer using the following code.

 ```py
 from sklearn.preprocessing import OrdinalEncoder from sklearn.impute import SimpleImputer
 ```

-Copy all of the following cells from the previous tutorial into the new notebook.
+Using the following code copy all of the following cells from the previous tutorial into the new notebook.

 ```py
 MODEL_DIR = '../models/'
 IMG_DIR = '../reports/figures/'
 ```
-Use the code below to read the dataset to the variable.
+Now read the dataset into the variable using the code below.

 ```py
 #read dataset to variable